 The effect of population size on cultural evolution resulting from payoff / success-bias has been formally modelled in several studies (Henrich 2004; Powell et al 2009, 2010; Shennan 2001), with the general conclusion that larger populations promote cultural evolution by accelerating adaptive change and/or permitting the spread of more complex (harder to learn) cultural traits.
 A recent social learning experiment by Derex et al (2013) claims to provide empirical support for the positive effect on cultural evolution of increasing group size, although Andersson and Read (2014) have disputed this, pointing out that the experimental result that larger groups produced complex artefacts more frequently than smaller groups could simply be a sampling effect.

 Shennan (2001) presented two models of the innovation and spread of fitness enhancing craft skills in different size populations.
 In both cases he modelled the fitness of an individual as the multiplicative sum of the states of each of a fixed number of craft attributes possessed by that individual.
 The states of these individual craft attributes could be altered by innovation, such that most innovations have relatively little effect but some have a significant effect (ibid. p6-7).
 In the first model craft attributes are passed vertically from parent to offspring, so that change in the frequency of any given attribute state is a function of the differential reproduction of the individuals who possess it and whose fitness is partially dependent upon it.
-The second model added oblique cultural transmission such that individuals probabalistically either aquire attribute states from their same sex parent or from a pool of k randomly chosen cultural models.
+The second model added oblique cultural transmission such that individuals probabilistically either acquire attribute states from their same sex parent or from a pool of k randomly chosen cultural models.
 If k = 1 social learning is effectively unbiased transmission, but if k > 1 the individual copies the most attractive individual among the k models, thus introducing a copy-the-best learning rule, albeit one that does not appear to include any evaluation of whether the model is actually better than the individual who is copying.
 This cultural transmission process occurs on a per-attribute basis, such that the most attractive individual among the k models is chosen with respect to the trait in question (ibid. p10).
 Using what he considered realistic parameters for hunter-gatherers, Shennan found that increasing the population size increased the long-term geometric mean fitness of the population, with the effect most pronounced for smaller sizes and less so for larger population sizes; this was true for both models.
 The effect of oblique transmission was to increase the absolute geometric mean fitness for any given population size (at least at the innovation rate for which explicit comparison is provided), but the positive effect of increasing population size decreases as the rate of oblique transmission is increased (ibid. fig 3).